Supplier of Hydrogen Peroxide from Turkey and Dubai-UAE

 Industrial Grade (35-50%):

-- Large-scale applications include the bleaching of textiles and paper, chemical synthesis, and wastewater treatment, in which industrial-grade H₂O₂ is used.
-Although that is highly concentrated and effective, it requires very stringent safety measures.
+- Large-scale applications include bleaching clothes and paper, chemical synthesis, and wastewater treatment, where they use industrial-grade H₂O₂.
+Although that’s highly concentrated and active, it requires very rigorous safety measures.

 -